Carolina-Toren/web_project_3/README.md

-# Project 3: From Portland to Portland
+# Project 3: From Homland to Homeland

 ### Overview
 * Intro